 Learn more about the wildlife, history and culture of the New Forest during this popular festival.
-The 2023 Walking and Cycling Festival takes place across the New Forest during the autumn.
-Experts will be leading the way on dozens of guided events which range from wildlife walks to historic meanders, forest bathing to fungi spotting, bird watching to ranger rambles.
+This year's Walking and Cycling Festival takes place across the New Forest during the autumn.
+Experts will be leading the way on dozens of guided events which range from wildlife walks to historic meanders, bird watching to ranger rambles.
 It's a chance to learn about the special landscape, habitats and culture of the New Forest, connect to nature and experience new things.
 The Festival will feature guided walks suitable for families of all ages.
-Many events are free, but places need to be booked in advance. newforestnpa.gov.uk/ walkingfestival
+Many events are free, but places need to be booked in advance. newforestnpa.gov.uk/walkingfestival